|Never miss a show!||Email Signup||Spotify||Google Podcasts||Apple Podcasts|

 - A brief bio of yourself including any work you’ve done in this area and your contact information.
 Include links to 2-3 examples of your previous audio work.

-- We are a small team of people reviewing your pitches, so we ask that you please allow up to 3-4 weeks for us to respond.
+- We are a small team of people reviewing your pitches, so we ask that you please allow up to a month for us to respond.